-The quickest way to adjust any of these settings is with your browser through the special Privoxy editor at http://config.privoxy.org/show-status (shortcut: http://p.p/show-status).
-This is an internal page, and does not require Internet access.
-Select the appropriate "actions" file, and click "Edit".
+If you decided to enable the action editor, select the appropriate "actions" file, and click "Edit".
 It is best to put personal or local preferences in user.action since this is not meant to be overwritten during upgrades, and will over-ride the settings in other files.
 Here you can insert new "actions", and URLs for ad blocking or other purposes, and make other adjustments to the configuration.
 Privoxy will detect these changes automatically.